Twelve Core Challenges and Fifty Rapid Responses

 Response

 Independence concerns sovereignty and authority, not the absence of cooperation.
-Under the Parity Accord, Ireland remains fully sovereign in constitutional law.
-East–West cooperation operates through treaty-based mechanisms rather than through control, and confers no governing authority.
+Under the Parity Accord, constitutional authority is exercised domestically, while East–West cooperation operates through treaty-based mechanisms rather than control.

 39. Both sides distrust each other.
 How does this system survive political change and prevent sectarian backlash?